What’s the Maximum HELOC Amount? HELOC Limits 2025

 Most lenders offer HELOCs up to 85%.
 Some credit unions offer high-LTV HELOCs up to 100% of your home’s value, but these are far less common.

-How do I increase my HELOC limit?
+Can I increase my HELOC limit after approval?

 What are the repayment terms for a HELOC?